In early January 2016, the news of Pat Conroy’s pancreatic cancer diagnosis left us devastated.

 So I’m going to tell you how to get to my funeral.
 You walk up.
 You find the usher waiting outside, and here’s your ticket… You put up your Citadel ring.
 Let them check for the 2001, and each one of you, I want you to say this before you enter the church at which I’m going to be buried.
 You tell them, “I wear the ring.”

 Pat is buried in St. Helena Memorial Gardens cemetery (Ernest Drive, Saint Helena Island, SC 29920) near the historic Brick Church of the Penn Center, a decision Pat made that was facilitated by his life-long friend Roland Gardner, CEO of Beaufort Jasper Hampton Comprehensive Health Services, now a board member of the Pat Conroy Literary Center.
 As Pat was dying, Roland a highly respected member of Beaufort community, advocated on his behalf, which made it possible for Pat to be buried in this historic black Gullah cemetery.
+In a strange twist of faith Pat’s grave is a few plots away from Agnes Sherman’s who, way back, supported school superintendent Dr. Henry Piedmont firing Pat from his teaching job at the two room school on Daufuskie Island.

 March 9, 2016